PauloBernardo/TuplaSpaceChat/README.md

-# SensorMOM
+# TupleSpaceChat
-Simple MOM Example Using Java - JavaFX
+Simple Chat Example Using JavaSpace - JavaFX
--> Integration with paulobernardo/ClientMOM

-Motivation: Creating a sensor simulator and share information with clients using  MOM.
+Motivation: Creating a chat with multiple clients using tuple space.